BSM0oo/YouTube-screenshot-AI-context-caption/README.md

 ## Improvements roadmap and prompts.
 Fix one by one and ask for approval before going to the next one.

+1/17/25:
+NEW: add a feature during mark mode that allows the user to capture screenshot and add large font text onto the image or in front of the image so it appears part of the image. so there could be a toggle box next to generate captions box called "Label Image".
+When selected a text box appears that allows the user to enter text to overlay on the image so that the user can quickly understand the video's point.
+Font size should be 3-4x the size of a typical title heading aka taking up about 25% of the vertical area of the image.
+Maybe there could be a sample overlay that shows the text size with an input box where the user can enter the font size.

 - FIX: I can't edit the captions.
 Edit buton sets up the edit box but I can't actually type into the box.
 - NEW: Add a toggle to process single screenshots without captions vs. with captions.
 When marked for caption, process the screenshots / context for captions, or when marked for screenshot alone just screenshot them without processing so that just the screenshots are added to the gallery without any further processing.
 - REMOVE: Get rid of the smart detection and its related code.